Synchronized step multilevel Markov chain Monte Carlo: Experimental results

 The quantity of interest (QoI) is the average pressure over the domain given by:

 where $\Omega$ is the domain of the problem.

-To validate the convergence rates of the proposed SYNCE coupling algorithm, we run \cref{alg:acv-ml-mcmc} with the proposed states obtained from \cref{alg:synce-coupling-adaptive}.
-We set the number of samples in each level to 10,000 and consider the first 4000 samples as burn-in.
+To empirically verify that SYNCE satisfies the decay rate assumptions required for ML-MCMC estimator convergence (see supplementary material~\cref{assump:decay-errors}), we run \cref{alg:ml-mcmc} with the proposed states obtained from \cref{alg:synce-coupling-adaptive}.
+We set the number of samples in each level to 10,000 and consider the first 4,000 samples as burn-in.
 We run the algorithm for 10 independent runs and plot the decay of errors.
-For the coarsest chain ($\ell = 0$), we set the target acceptance ratio as 0.44 and run an adaptive MH-MCMC algorithm for that level.
-The two level wise adaptation parameters, the target acceptance ratio and the weight for resynchronization are set to 0.7 for each level ($\ell > 0$) and $\omega = [0.0, 0.3, 0.5, 0.7]$.
+For the coarsest chain ($\ell = 0$), we set the target acceptance ratio as 44\% and run an adaptive MH-MCMC algorithm for that level.
+The two level wise adaptation parameters, the target acceptance ratio and the weight for resynchronization are set to 70\% for each level ($\ell > 0$) and $\omega = [0.0, 0.3, 0.5, 0.7]$.
 These parameters were chosen to ensure low lag and high correlation between the samples at each level.

-\cref{fig:groundwater-convergence} compares our proposed methodology to an existing result using the independent proposal method \cite{madrigal-cianci_analysis_2023} for the same problem.
-The results for the independent proposal method were obtained by digitizing Fig. 12 in \cite{madrigal-cianci_analysis_2023}.
-We observe that the SYNCE-AR method leads to greater variance reduction for all the level wise difference estimators $Y_{\ell}$.
-Even though we use a coarser level compared to the original work, we are able to achieve almost an order or two gain in variance reduction at all levels.
+~\Cref{fig:groundwater-convergence} compares our proposed methodology to an existing result using the independent proposal coupling method~\cite{madrigal-cianci_analysis_2023} for the same problem.
+The results for the independent proposal coupling method were obtained by digitizing Fig. 12 in~\cite{madrigal-cianci_analysis_2023}.
+We observe that the SYNCE-AR method leads to greater variance reduction for all the level wise difference estimators $\hat{Y}_{\ell}$.
+Even though we use a coarser level compared to the original work, we are able to achieve almost an order of two gain in variance reduction at all levels.
 This is a direct consequence of the proposed coupling method that is able to correlate samples even at very coarse levels.
 The correlation values for the output functional at the different levels are: $0.84, 0.97, 0.99, 1.0$ for $\ell=1,2,3,4$.